Skip to content

 Sherman Oaks Garden Club offers scholarship for students of the green world

-Admin 3 March 2020 Garden Club Scholarshipsplant biology
+Biosphere Editor 3 March, 2020 Garden Club Scholarshipsplant biology

 The Sherman Oaks Garden Club is offering a scholarship of $1,000 for one lucky CSUN undergraduate or graduate student studying plant biology, environmental science, ecology, or…